Ning829/CS577_FinalProject/README.md

 Download and decompress it, then put the entire folder into this CS577_FinalProject-main folder.

 ### How to run:
-After ensuring everything is ready, type\
+After ensuring everything is ready, go to CS577_FinalProject-main folder and type\
 python main.py\
 in command line to run the program.